German-Brazilian project promoting electromobility (PROMOB-e)

 - Business models and pilot projects for energy-efficient propulsion systems.

 The political coordinator of the project is MDIC, which draws up guidelines for promoting the international competitiveness of the automotive industry.
 The project’s technological approach focuses on plug-in hybrid vehicles and battery electric vehicles.
 It aims to support pilot projects in local public transport and in public and private fleets in their development of business models.
 This experience will help in identifying mechanisms for promoting electric mobility.
 The project has several strategic partners, including the Ministry of Science, Technology, Innovation and Communication (MCTIC), so that it can promote investment in research and development.
 The Ministry of Cities (MCidades) is integrating electric mobility into local public passenger transport.
 The Ministry of Mines and Energy (MME) and the Energy Research Company EPE are the partners responsible for incorporating the future electricity needs of electric vehicles into national energy planning.
-The Brazilian Electricity Regulatory Agency (ANEEL) will regulate and improve the sale of electricity for electric vehicles.
-The Brazilian Development Bank (BNDES) develops financing options for electromobility, while the Brazilian Agency for Industrial Development (ABDI) promotes investment in Brazil as a production location.
+The Brazilian Electricity Regulatory Agency (ANEEL) has regulated and will improve the sale of electricity for electric vehicles The Brazilian Development Bank (BNDES) develops financing options for electromobility, while the Brazilian Agency for Industrial Development (ABDI) promotes investment in Brazil as a production location.
 Additional cooperative schemes involving the private sector and public and private fleet operators are planned.

 In June 2018, the National Electric Energy Agency (ANEEL) approved the regulation about electric vehicle charging points.
 Energy distributors, gas stations, shopping centers and other businesses can choose to offer recharging services for commercial interests, at free market-based prices.